We all snack between meals whether we are hungry, bored or just for habit, but are we snacking correctly?

 Nuts are rich in energy, nutrients and protein and packed with antioxidants, vitamins, minerals and omega-3 fatty acids.
 Nuts and seeds can be eaten as they are and are handy on the go.
 They can be consumed with almost anything and are particularly good with salads and mixed with yoghurt.
 Just munch a handful of nuts a day and you will be doing more than good to keep yourself healthy and stay fit.

-Remember don’t sabotage your diet with unhealthy nibbles throughout the day; stick to nourishing foods whenever possible.
+Remember don’t sabotage your diet with unhealthy nibbles throughout the day; stick to nourishing foods whenever possible and always add good fats in order to slow down the sugar release, to feel fuller for longer and avoid overeating.
 If you know you have a weakness for junk food, do yourself a favour and don’t purchase these items when shopping, then you won’t have to fight the temptation when hunger pangs hit.

 Any questions you know where I am.